chaimeleon-eu/tracer/README.md

 ```
 {
 	<common fields>,
-	"datasetId": <String, not null, not blank, values not limited>,
+	"datasetsIds": <List, not null, not blank>,
 	"applicationId": <String, not null, not blank>,
 	"modelId": <String, not null, not blank, values not limited>
 }